If your symptoms are more severe,

 call our ER before arriving at 773-878-8200, ext.
 9

-Swedish Hospital is pleased to offer testing for current COVID-19 infection and COVID-19 Antibody Testing for individuals who have been symptom-free for over 14 days.
+Swedish Hospital is pleased to offer testing for current COVID-19 infection in our drive-through testing tent and COVID-19 Antibody Testing for individuals who have been symptom-free for over 14 days.

 An appointment time is required for both forms of testing.

 COVID-19 Infection Testing

 We have expanded COVID-19 testing to include those without COVID-19 symptoms.

 COVID-19 Antibody Testing

 Open to all community members who are symptom free for more than 14 days.